Task and Program Functions

 Retrace

 To prevent the controller from moving to the end of the retrace history and causing an error, use the TaskRetraceClearHistory() function.
-When retrace is active, the controller does not retrace past the TaskRetraceClearHistory() function.
+When retrace is active, the controller does not try to retrace past the TaskRetraceClearHistory() function.
 The controller stays on the TaskRetraceClearHistory() function until retrace is disabled.
 When retrace is not active, the controller ignores the TaskRetraceClearHistory() function.

 function TaskRetraceClearHistory()